Onther-Tech/economics/Tokamaklayer2.md

   The graph above shows that the cumulative extracted MEV has increased significantly over the last two years.
 As of now, approximately 676 million USD   of MEV has been extracted.

   More importantly, this figure only considers the MEV from arbitrages and liquidations.
 Some lucrative MEV opportunities, including sandwich transactions, have been omitted.
-Plus, even in arbitrages, CEX-DEX arbitrages have not been counted due to the lack of information related to the CEX   component.
+Plus, it has excluded CEX-DEX arbitrages in calculations due to the lack of information.
 On top of that, potential off-chain MEV transactions are off the table, too.

   Consequently, the actual MEV, as we defined earlier, is likely to be much larger than the number measured by Flashbots.
   <br/>